michalkordyzon/michalkordyzon/README.md

 ## Hi there 👋

 ## 🔭 I’m working on:
-- Data wrangling, building dashboards, buidling data flows in Cognos Analytics
+- Data wrangling, data flows & dashboards building.
+All this on IBM Cloud & Cloud Pak for Data.
-- LNN framework to add reasoning to RPA bots
+- Migrating machine learning models top Watson services ond IBM Cloud (to get Explainability, Fairness and more)
-- Running machine learning models on Watson services ond IBM Cloud (to get Explainability and Fairness)
+- Deep diving on Logical Neural Network framework to add reasoning to RPA bots.

-## 💾 Things I've done:
+## 💾 My interests and some projects:
 https://michalkordyzon.github.io/